Espresso-Aficionados/website/guides/water.md

 ## Tasting Minerals by Sagebush

+Please note that Sagebush is using a manual machine (Cafelat Robot).
+This is much less prone to scaling of other espresso machines.
+What does scale can be easily cleaned off.

 ### Hardness and Buffer Design of Experiments

 I compared different extreme amounts of hardness and buffer, using MgSO<sub>4</sub> and NaHCO<sub>3</sub>.
 I did nine samples, 0-100-200 hardness and 0-50-100 buffer.